artemave/REST-assured/README.markdown

     $ gem install sqlite3 # or mysql2 or pg

 If using mysql/postgres, rest-assured expects database `rest_assured` to be accessible by user `root` with no password.
 Those are defaults and can be changed with cli options.

-It is also recommended to have thin installed.
-This improves startup time (over default webrick) and also it works with in-memory sqlite (which webrick does not):

-    $ gem install thin

 Then install gem and run: